 On this page I would like to give you an overview why prenatal Yoga is so beneficial for you and your baby.
-I am currently teaching a prenatal Yoga circle every Thursday at 6.30 pm.

 You live and breathe with your baby during pregnancy and your baby is aware of your thoughts, movements and emotions.
 It is therefore even more important to live a healthy and conscious lifestyle during your time of pregnancy.
 Prenatal yoga is not only “customized yoga” with yoga poses suitable for pregnant women, it is also there to connect you deeper with your baby and your breathe and to prepare you for giving birth.
 It is also a great way to meet other moms-to-be and embark on this journey together.

 There are a lot of benefits from prenatal yoga.
 It improves your sleep & digestion, your blood circulation and it also helps you to relieve tension and back pain.
 It prepares you physically and psychologically for being a mom and it helps you to cope with doubts, fear, fatigue and anxiety.

 However there are a few things you need to be aware of in your practice with me or at home.

 - No inversions if you aren’t experienced in practicing yoga

 Don’t overstretch your ligaments.
 During pregnancy your body produces the hormone relaxin to soften your pelvis and prepare for birth, that makes you more flexible then normal and you therefore need to be carful to not overstretch your body.